pengelana/VTL/README.md

 2. Contact Hotel via Email or Whatsapp.
 3. Submit copy of Passport, Vaccination Certificate from https://www.notarise.gov.sg/ via Email.
 4. Wait for confirmation from the Hotel.
+5. **NOTE:** Choose Hotel with International Accredited, near to the Highway, in-case needed to continue journey with Domestic flight after quarantine period.

 ## 6. Pre-departure COVID-19 PCR Test (2 days)